IQ FUN PARK™ – TEST PREP THAT FEELS LIKE A GAME!

 * And much, much more (I would go on, but you get the picture – we cover lots of ground, but we do it in fun ways for your child)!

-DON’T WORRY IF YOUR CHILD DOESN’T KNOW THESE THINGS NOW!
+DON’T WORRY IF YOUR CHILD CAN’T DO THESE THINGS YET!
 HE CAN BUILD UP TO IT.

-The cards and activities your child will work with using IQ Fun Park come in 3 levels.
-Yellow-bordered cards (like the one on the left) are the easiest and for the youngest children; green-bordered cards are a bit harder and the red-bordered cards are the hardest.
-The first time you play, start with the yellow-bordered cards.
-If these are too easy, try green the next time.
-You will probably find that your child will use a mixture of levels – he may be able to handle red-bordered vocabulary-type questions but will need to work with green-bordered math questions.
-You’ll get a feel for the “right’ level as you play the game a few times.
-The point is, your child can work his way from easy, no-brainer questions to the hardest ones.
+The questions and activities your child will work with using IQ Fun Pack come in 3 levels – EASY, MEDIUM and HARD.
+Easy questions are for kids age 3.
+Medium questions are for 4-year-olds.
+Hard questions are for children ages 5 – 6.
+This is just a guideline, however.
+Some younger kids are ahead in certain skills, while older kids still need to build up particular abilities.
+The first time you play, you might want to start with MEDIUM questions.
+If these are too easy, try HARD the next time.
+You will probably find that your child will use a mixture of levels – he may be able to handle HARD vocabulary-type questions but will need to work with EASY math questions.
+You’ll get a feel for the ‘right’ level for different skills and activities as you play the game a few times.
+Playing the game will quickly show you where your child’s strengths and weaknesses are.
+The important point is, your child can (and will) work his way from super easy questions to the very hardest ones.
+The question on the left is an EASY practice question for NNAT-2.

 THE MATERIALS ARE SUPER FLEXIBLE

-BUT WAIT, MY PRESCHOOL DIRECTOR TOLD US NOT TO PREP – THAT THE TESTER WOULD KNOW AND OUR CHILD WOULD BE ELIMINATED!
+BUT WAIT, MY PRESCHOOL DIRECTOR TOLD US NOT TO PREPARE – THAT THE TESTER WOULD KNOW AND OUR CHILD WOULD BE DISQUALIFIED!

 FOR BUSY PARENTS: SHOW YOUR CAREGIVER HOW TO PLAY THE GAME WITH YOUR CHILD!

-While each card includes one or more questions, we do not provide scripted “right” answers.
-In the directions, we’ve given examples of the “quality” of answers you want to elicit from your child for each of the different types of questions.
-Just go for that – a fun, relaxing, learning experience.
+With each question, we either give you the answer, or we give you an idea of the “quality” of answer you want to elicit from your child.
+When playing, just aim for a fun, relaxing, learning experience.
 Other adults, besides a parent, should easily be able to “play” this with your child.
-Just guide them in the few places where we offer direction to you in the instructions.
-The point of IQ Fun Park is for your child 1) to build the underlying abilities needed for intelligence testing and kindergarten, and 2) to have practiced the types of questions she’ll get when tested so they don’t come as a surprise to her.
-You’re looking for a sense of familiarity in the material that will give her confidence in herself and her ability to answer the questions when she’s later tested.
+Just guide them in the few places where we offer you direction in the instructions.
+The point of IQ Fun Pack is for your child 1) to build the underlying abilities needed for intelligence testing and kindergarten, and 2) to have practiced the types of questions she’ll get when tested so they don’t come as a surprise to her.
+You’re looking for a sense of familiarity in underlying concepts that will give her confidence in herself and her ability to think through and answer whatever questions she’s asked when she’s later tested.

 Big news!
 Space babies have traveled across the galaxies to visit our planet and study life on earth.
 They are very excited about their trip and have so many questions about earth children – What do they know?
 What do they do for fun?
 Will they teach me about life on earth?
 Guess what?
 You have been specially selected to go on a play date with a space baby.
 So pick a space baby to be your new friend and place her on the start of the rainbow path at your favorite Fun Park.
 Now you can show her all the things you and other earth children love to do like go to the playground, the zoo, the farm, the beach, the circus, the candy castle, the toy and pet stores and more.
 As you wind your way down the path, your space baby friend will ask you about all kinds of things.
 Show him just how just how much earth children know by answering all his questions.
 Have a fun day with your space baby, but be sure to get him back to his rocket ship in time to go back to his planet for dinner.